stepan-mitkin/drakongen/README.md

 # drakongen

-Generates pseudocode from drakon flowcharts built with DrakonWidget or DrakonHub.
+**drakongen** generates pseudocode from drakon flowcharts built with [DrakonWidget](https://github.com/stepan-mitkin/drakonwidget) or [DrakonHub](https://github.com/stepan-mitkin/drakonhub_desktop).

-The output pseudocode can be used as prompt for AI applications, such as ChatGPT or CodePilot.
+One can use the output pseudocode as a prompt for AI applications like ChatGPT or CodePilot.

-Generates a generic AST from drakon flowcharts that can be used for generating source code in programming languages, for example JavaScript.
+**drakongen** can also generate a generic AST from drakon flowcharts to generate source code in programming languages, for example, JavaScript.
+**drakongen**  turns a drakon flowchart into a tree in the JSON format that one can trivially transform into code in any programming language.

+## How to use in the browser